Welcome to the Bayside District Amateur Radio Society Inc (BDARS), one of the most active amateur radio clubs in south-east Queensland.

 The society is in a strong financial position, with a good asset base.
 Annual operations are funded through membership fees, fundraising (Hardware Store sausage sizzle) and from time to time, donations.
 Major capital projects have been funded by grants from the Gambling Community Benefit Fund and from the Redland City Council.

 The inaugural meeting of the Bayside District Amateur Radio Society was held at Alexandra Hills State High School on Friday 20th October 1989.
-There were 32 members and the first president was Don Thompson, callsign VK4YI (silent key) at that time.
+There were 32 members and the first president was Don Thompson, callsign VK4YI (now a silent key).